DAX - Deutsche Aktienindex

 The divisor adjusts for changes in the index's composition, stock splits, and other corporate actions, ensuring continuity in the index's value.

-- Liquidity: As one of the most traded indices in Europe, it offers high liquidity, which means you can enter and exit positions easily.
+- Liquidity: As one of the most traded indices in Europe, it offers high liquidity, allowing easy entry and exit from positions.

 Key Trading Strategies

-Understanding the Dax is just the first step; applying effective trading strategies is crucial.
-Here are some popular strategies tailored for the Dax:
+Here are some popular strategies tailored for the DAX:

 1. Trend Following